AlDanial/cloc/README.md

                              end with .f90) instead of the default Fortran 77 counter, use
                                --force-lang="Fortran 90",f
-                             If <ext> is omitted, every file will be counted with the <lang> counter.
-This option can be specified multiple times (but that is only useful when <ext> is given each time).
+                             If EXT is omitted, every file will be counted with the LANG counter.
+This option can be specified multiple times (but that is only useful when EXT is given each time).
                              See also --script-lang, --lang-no-ext.
    --force-lang-def=FILE     Load language processing filters from FILE,
                              then use these filters instead of the built-in filters.
 Note:  languages which map to the same file extension (for example:
-                             MATLAB/Objective C/MUMPS/Mercury;  Pascal/PHP;
+                             MATLAB/Mathematica/Objective C/MUMPS/Mercury;
-                             Lisp/OpenCL; Lisp/Julia; Perl/Prolog) will be
+                             Pascal/PHP; Lisp/OpenCL; Lisp/Julia; Perl/Prolog)
-                             ignored as these require additional processing
-                             that is not expressed in language definition files.
-Use --read-lang-def to define new
+                             will be ignored as these require additional processing that is not expressed in language definition files.
+Use --read-lang-def to define
-                             language filters without replacing built-in
+                             new language filters without replacing built-in
                              filters (see also --write-lang-def).
    --ignore-whitespace       Ignore horizontal white space when comparing files
                              with --diff.
 See also --ignore-case.